PuckItYOLO/Script/README.md

 * DodgeIt

-### Hake.me Compatability Checklist
+### Hake.me Compatibility Checklist
   My AHK scripts are compatible with the following functions:

-* My scripts are compatable with all of Hake.me Built-In features (Refer to my notes that applies to Hake's Built-In LH feature, as the process will be the same)
+* My scripts are compatible with all of Hake.me Built-In features (Refer to my notes that applies to Hake's Built-In LH feature, as the process will be the same)

-### Misc Tested Scripts Compatability Checklist (Not Responsible if these scripts creators have not updated their core scripts)
+### Misc Tested Scripts Compatibility Checklist (Not Responsible if these scripts creators have not updated their core scripts)
 * AbilityAlertAdvanced.lua

 * AutoDodger2.lua